-- 7.12 Parents should only allow their son to stay at home if he is genuinely ill; parents will know best, but should encourage their son to come to School is he is feeling slightly unwell or has very minor aches and pains.
-These are often forgotten once at School, and the School will contact parents if it becomes necessary. - 7.13 Parents should be familiar with the routines of the School day. - 7.14 Boys should be encouraged to take responsibility for their own punctuality, but parents can help towards this end by ensuring that their son has a realistic bedtime, a reliable alarm clock and have prepared what they need for School the night before. - 7.15 Parents should be particularly watchful and supportive in the run up to examinations and tests, and be aware of coursework deadlines. - 7.16 Parents should speak to the School immediately if there are any concerns about attendance. - 7.17 They should discuss any problems surrounding attendance with their son, as uncovering the reason for non-attendance or a lack of punctuality is a crucial part in resolving any problems. - 7.18 Parents should avoid taking family holidays in term-time and try to arrange all nonurgent medical and dental appointments outside of School hours. - 7.19 Parents are able to monitor their son's daily and cumulative attendance at any time via eQE.
+- 7.14 Parents should be familiar with the routines of the School day. - 7.15 Boys should be encouraged to take responsibility for their own punctuality, but parents can help towards this end by ensuring that their son has a realistic bedtime, a reliable alarm clock and have prepared what they need for School the night before. - 7.16 Parents should be particularly watchful and supportive in the run up to examinations and tests, and be aware of coursework deadlines. - 7.17 Parents should speak to the School immediately if there are any concerns about attendance. - 7.18 They should discuss any problems surrounding attendance with their son, as uncovering the reason for non-attendance or a lack of punctuality is a crucial part in resolving any problems. - 7.19 Parents should avoid taking family holidays in term-time and try to arrange all non-urgent medical and dental appointments outside of School hours. - 7.20 Parents are able to monitor their son's daily and cumulative attendance at any time via eQE.